4D Human Body Capture from Egocentric Video via 3D Scene Grounding: Related Work

-\textbf{Egocentric Human Interaction Datasets}.\ Several egocentric datasets target the analysis of human social behavior during naturalistic interactions.
-Fathi et al.~\cite{fathi2012social} presented an egocentric dataset for the detection and recognition of fixed categories of conversational interactions within a social group.
-The NUS Dataset~\cite{narayan2014action} and JPL Dataset~\cite{ryoo2013first} support more general human interaction classification tasks.
-Yonetani et al.~\cite{yonetani2016recognizing} collected a paired egocentric human interaction dataset to study human action and reaction.
-While prior datasets focused on social interaction recognition, Park et al. introduced an RGB-D egocentric dataset -- EgoMotion~\cite{soo2016egocentric}, for forecasting a walking trajectory based on interaction with the environment.
-More recently, the You2Me dataset~\cite{ng2020you2me} was proposed to study the problem of egocentric body pose prediction.
-However, none of those datasets were designed to study the \emph{second-person body pose}, which is the focus and contribution of our work.
-In prior datasets, the majority of second-person body captures are either largely occluded by objects or frequently truncated by the frustum, which makes their utilization for full body capture infeasible.
-In contrast, our EgoMoCap dataset focuses on outdoor social interaction scenarios that have less foreground occlusion on second-person body.
+\textbf{Egocentric Social Interaction}.\ Understanding human social interaction has been the subject of many recent efforts in egocentric vision~\cite{ye2015detecting,soo2015social,fathi2012social,yagi2018future,yonetani2016recognizing,yonetani2016recognizing}.
+Several egocentric datasets have been proposed for the analysis of human social behavior.
+The NUS Dataset\ \cite{narayan2014action} and JPL Dataset\ \cite{ryoo2013first} support more general human interaction classification tasks.
+Yonetani et al.\ \cite{yonetani2016recognizing} collected a paired egocentric human interaction dataset to study human action and reaction.
+Park et al.\ \cite{soo2016egocentric} introduced an RGB-D egocentric dataset -- EgoMotion, for forecasting first-person walking trajectory.
+Ng et al. intorduced You2Me dataset\ \cite{ng2020you2me} to study the problem of egocentric body pose prediction.
+Fathi et al.~\cite{fathi2012social} presented an egocentric video dataset that captures conversational interactions within a social group, and therefore limited second-person motion is captured in this dataset.
+Recently, the Ego4D social dataset from~\cite{GraumanEgo4D} was collected for understanding social communication behavior.
+In fact, none of those datasets were designed to study the \emph{second-person body pose} and \emph{human-scene interaction}.
+In prior datasets, the majority of captured second-person bodies are either largely occluded by objects or frequently truncated by the frustum, which makes their utilization for full body capture infeasible.
+In contrast, our EgoMoCap dataset focuses on outdoor social interaction scenarios where the second-person body has less occlusion and the Structure-from-Motion is more robust.